Blog

 Within fixed income, the STAAC holds a neutral weight in core bonds, with a slight preference for mortgage-backed securities (MBS) over investment-grade corporates.
 The Committee believes the risk-reward for core bond sectors (U.S. Treasury, agency MBS, investment-grade corporates) is more attractive than plus sectors.
 The Committee does not believe adding duration (interest rate sensitivity) at current levels is attractive and remains neutral relative to benchmarks.

-Jeffrey Buchbinder, Chief Equity Strategist, LPL Financial
+Lawrence Gillum, Chief Fixed Income Strategist, LPL Financial

 Disclosures